 DataCore provides enterprise-class software-defined storage (SDS) solutions that deliver the automation you need to dynamically tier data across different storage classes.
 The software leverages AI/ML-assisted automation to govern data placement based on business requirements.

-DataCore offers three different solutions to choose from based on your specific needs.
+DataCore offers two different solutions to choose from based on your specific needs.
 Each of these uses a unique approach to data tiering and placement helping you eliminate futile manual efforts and accelerate time-to-value.

 They ensure your fastest storage devices store only your most important data, and the less relevant data is automatically moved over to secondary storage and other archival tiers.